 - Furnaces.
 The majority of U.S. homes are heated with forced-air furnaces fueled by natural gas, although homes in some parts of the country use heating oil or propane units.
 Older gas furnaces have efficiency ratings ranging from 68% to 83%, while newer, high-performance models have efficiencies of 90% to 97%.

 - Heat Pumps.
-For moderate climates, heat pumps offer an energy-efficient alternative to furnaces and air-conditioners.
-During the heating season, heat pumps move heat from the cool outdoors into your warm house; during the cooling season, heat pumps move heat from your cool house into the warm outdoors.
+Heat Pumps.
+Heat pumps offer an energy-efficient alternative to furnaces and air-conditioners.
+Heat pumps use electric power to move heat from an outside source into your warm home and, conversely, heat pumps move heat outdoors to cool your house in the warmer months.
 Because they move heat rather than generate heat, heat pumps can provide up to four times the amount of energy they consume.
 Air-source and geothermal (ground-source) heat pumps are available.
 Geothermal units are more efficient, but they are more expensive to install.
+For homes in the north, the Cold Climate Air Source Heat Pump (ccASHP) Specification is a good source to find units that are best suited to heat efficiently in colder climates.

 - Radiant Heating.
 Radiant heating systems involve supplying heat directly to the floor or to panels in the wall or ceiling of a house.
 Radiant floors or panels are heated with built-in electric cables or tubes that carry heated water.
 Radiant heating is usually more efficient than forced-air heating because no energy is lost through ducts.
 Also, the lack of moving air can make it easier on people with allergies.

 Which type of heating system is most effective for your home?
 The answer could depend on a number of factors, such as the local climate, and the size and age of your home.
-The Heating System Comparison Calculator can help you estimate the cost of operating different heating systems in your area.
+This guide can help you estimate the cost of operating different heating systems in your area.

 Purchasing and Installing Your System